 - Schedule time to download your shopping feed data: Use it to uncover inconsistencies, missed opportunities, or outliers.

-- Link feeds to marketing touchpoints: Allow ERP conditions to trigger email campaigns, retargeting ads, or discount offers dynamically.
+- Link feeds to marketing touchpoints: Enable ERP conditions to dynamically trigger email campaigns, retargeting ads, or discount offers.

 Conclusion